zama-ai/fhevm/docs/guides/decrypt.md

     return yBool;
   }
 ```
+## `GatewayContract` set up

-Note that a [`GatewayContract`](../../gateway/GatewayContract.sol) contract is already predeployed on the fhEVM testnet, and a default relayer account is added through the specification of the environment variable `PRIVATE_KEY_GATEWAY_RELAYER` in the `.env` file.
-Relayers are the only accounts authorized to fulfil the decryption requests.
-However `GatewayContract` would still check the KMS signature during the fulfilment, so we trust the relayer only to forward the request on time, a rogue relayer could not cheat by sending fake decryption results.
+A [`GatewayContract`](../../gateway/GatewayContract.sol) is predeployed on the fhEVM testnet.
+It uses a default relayer account specified by the `PRIVATE_KEY_GATEWAY_RELAYER` environment variable in the `.env` file.

+Relayers are the only accounts authorized to fulfill decryption requests.
+However, the `GatewayContract` verifies the KMS signature during fulfillment, ensuring that even if we trust the relayer only to forward the request on time, a malicious relayer could not cheat by sending fake decryption results.

+## `Gateway.requestDecryption` function
 The interface of the `Gateway.requestDecryption` function from previous snippet is the following:

 ```solidity